 The good news is that Netflix accounts for even more “video” usage than The Gauge can see.
 (Likely all the streamers would benefit from this, with potentially YouTube as the biggest winner.)
 Add the fact that Disney+ is still a fraction of Netflix’s total size, and they’re the toughest competitor, and you can see why Reed Hastings is so positive about his company’s position.

 As the cable bundle inevitably declines, presumably Netflix can grow their position on The Gauge.
 I mean, they have to, right?

 Pessimistically?
 Netflix’s growth in “living room” streaming is flat.

 Netflix has been the dominant player in streaming, outspending everyone on scripted content, and still its growth has been, frankly, flat over the last few years.
 Here’s a table combining Netflix’s self-reported TV viewing estimates (in their quarterly earnings reports on three different occasions) and Nielsen’s over time.
 Note the trend:

 One could argue that as the next generation of folks cut the cord—the late adopters and laggards—their content focus will be different from Netflix.
 Live sports and news may dominate their viewing.
 Or even worse reality television than even Netflix provides.
 Maybe the impacts of cord cutting will be broadly distributed.

 Conclusions: What We Can and Will Learn in the Future

 I should probably cool it with the hot takes.
 The Gauge will be a great tool, but it isn’t a great tool for conclusions…yet.
-To become useful, having a few months of a data—and really a year worth of it—will allow us to see meaningful trends, gauge variation month-to-month and tie individual show or film performance to larger term trends.
+To become useful, having a few months of a data—and really a few years’ worth of it—will allow us to see meaningful trends, gauge variation month-to-month and tie individual show or film performance to larger-term trends.